 Seattle Junior Rowing Commission, a non-profit corporation, formed to provide program leadership and fundraising.

-1956: Carl Lovsted (GLC ’48) represent the US at the Olympics in Helsinki wining bronze in the UW 4+.
+1952: Carl Lovsted (GLC ’48 and the first GLC captain) represents the US at the Olympics in Helsinki, winning bronze in the UW 4+.

 1957: Parks Department initiates practice of paying GLC head coach.

 1958: Between heats of the Seafair Gold Cup hydroplane races on Lake Washington, GLC rows in an exhibition race vs. Iolani High School, a private school in Honolulu.
 The UW loans two shells for the race, the John Bracken (GLC) and the Quinault (Iolani).
 GLC, coached by former UW oarsmen Don Voris and John Halberg, wins by a half length.
 The boys in the boat: Tom Alberg (stroke), Jim Reese, Frank Coyle, Don Parmenter, John Holmstrom, Doug Jackson, Lynn Caldwell, Tim Williams, Paul Jackson (cox).

 1959: Parks Department purchases first rowing shell for program from George Pocock, a four with coxswain.

 GLC travels to Hawaii to race against multiple Hawaiian high school crews, sweeping all five of their four-with-coxswain races.